testcontainers/testcontainers-java/docs/test_framework_integration/junit_5.md

 - containers that are restarted for every test method
 - containers that are shared between all methods of a test class

+Note that Jupiter/JUnit 5 integration is packaged as a separate library JAR; see [below](#adding-testcontainers-junit-5-support-to-your-project-dependencies) for details.

 ## Extension